clemans/powershell/README.md

 #### `>_: Set-FullPermissions.ps1`

 A cmdlet that sets administration ownership and adds full permission inheritance to a specified path file or folder.
 By default, the local system administrators group takes ownership and is provided full permissions.

 #### `>_: Start-DatabaseSync.ps1`

-A Main() script that updates Active Directory user accounts using a MSSQL database single point-of-truth table by passing splatted attributes.
+A Main() script that updates Active Directory user accounts by constructing PSObjects using a provided MSSQL database table.

 #### `>_: Start-TerminateUserProcess.ps1`